 Co-chercheur du Groupe de recherches et d’études sur le livre au Québec (GRÉLQ), 2013–

-Seventh Annual Leon Katz Memorial Lecture, “Major Contours in the History of the Book in Canada,” Friends of the Thomas Fisher Rare Book Library, University of Toronto, 2015.
+Seventh Annual Leon Katz Memorial Lecture, Friends of the Thomas Fisher Rare Book Library, University of Toronto, 2015 (“Major Contours in the History of the Book in Canada”)

-Fonds de recherche du Québec – Société et Culture (FRQSC), subvention nouveau professeur-chercheur, “Examen du droit d’auteur: pressions légales et activité littéraire au Canada,” 2013–15
+FRQSC, subvention nouveau professeur-chercheur, 2013–15 (“Examen du droit d’auteur: pressions légales et activité littéraire au Canada”)

 Canadian Literature (journal), Award for Best Essay, 2010

 Little Resilience: The Ryerson Poetry Chap-Books (McGill-Queen’s University Press, 2020)